britzl/monarch/README.md

 * A call to ```monarch.show(B, { clear = false })``` is made
 * Stack is ```[A, B, C, D, B]``` - (B is on top)

+#### Showing a screen without adding it to the stack
+Monarch can also show a screen without adding it to the stack.
+This can be used to for instance load a collection containing a background that you want to have visible at all times.
+You show and hide such a screen like this:

+	-- show the background without adding it to the stack monarch.show(hash("background"), { no_stack = true })

+	-- hide the background
+	monarch.hide(hash("background"))

 ### Going back to a previous screen
 You navigate back in the screen hierarchy in one of two ways: